ksinha49/ai-workloads/docs/rag_ingestion_workflow.md

 - `SBERT_MODEL`, `OPENAI_EMBED_MODEL`, `COHERE_SECRET_NAME`

-The lambda embeds each chunk with the resolved provider and forwards the embeddings and metadata to the Milvus insert step.
+The lambda embeds each chunk with the resolved provider and forwards the embeddings and metadata to the vector DB insert step.

 ## Queue-based Invocation